gnosischain/eth2-merge-kurtosis-module/README.md

 #  If set, after the merge, this will be the maximum number of epochs wait for the verifications to succeed.
 verificationsEpochLimit: 5

+# If enabled, the EL will use Clique as the consensus algorithm
+cliqueEnabled: false

 #  The global log level that all clients should log at
 #  Valid values are "error", "warn", "info", "debug", and "trace"
 #  This value will be overridden by participant-specific values